-A rental bond is money you can request the tenant to pay as a form of security in case they breach the tenancy agreement.
+A rental bond is money paid by the tenant as a form of security in case they breach the tenancy agreement.
 A bond should not be treated as a substitute for careful selection of prospective tenants.
 All bonds must be lodged with Fair Trading and you can make a claim against the bond for certain reasons after the tenancy ends.

 Most tenants do the right thing and get their bond back at the end of the tenancy.
-However, some times a bond is not enough to cover the damage and rent owed by a tenant.
-If you are concerned about this risk you could consider taking out landlord insurance.
+However, sometimes a bond does not cover the damage and rent owed by a tenant.
+If you are concerned about this risk, consider taking out landlord insurance.

-Rental bonds are not compulsory, but it is highly recommended that a bond be taken unless there is a good reason not to.
+While not compulsory, taking a rental bonds is highly recommended unless there is a good reason not to.

 At the beginning of the tenancy, the tenant can be required to pay the first 2 weeks' rent.
 This is not another form of bond.
 The tenant is simply paying their rent in advance, meaning that no rent is due until 2 weeks have passed.
 Besides a rental bond and 2 weeks' rent in advance, you cannot ask the tenant for any other money at the start of a tenancy.

-When you take a bond from a tenant you must give a receipt or record the payment details on the tenancy agreement.
+When a bond is taken from a tenant they must receive a receipt or record of the payment details on the tenancy agreement.
 The bond must be lodged with NSW Fair Trading.
-You cannot keep the money yourself or put it into an account in the tenant’s name.
+A landlord or agent cannot keep the money or put it into an account in the tenant’s name.

-If you are letting and managing the property yourself you have 10 working days in which to lodge the bond with Fair Trading.
+If letting and managing the property yourself, you have 10 working days to lodge the bond with Fair Trading.
 You will receive confirmation (with the bond number) from Fair Trading once the bond is processed.

-If you have employed an agent they will lodge the bond and handle the paperwork.
-Agents have 10 working days from the end of each month in which to lodge all bonds received during that month.
+If you have employed an agent, they will lodge the bond and handle the paperwork.
+Agents have 10 working days from the end of each month to lodge all bonds received during that month.
 These are maximum timeframes and you can lodge a bond sooner.

-It is advisable to only accept bond payments in the form of cash, bank cheque or bank transfer from the tenant's account.
+You are advised to accept bond payments in either cash, bank cheque or bank transfer from the tenant's account.

 Most landlords request the tenant to pay the bond in one lump sum before handing over the keys to the property.
-However, landlords may sometimes allow a tenant to pay the bond in instalments.
+However, landlords may allow a tenant to pay in instalments.

-In these situations you can keep the part payments until the whole bond is paid then lodge the bond with NSW Fair Trading in one amount.
-However, if this takes more than 3 months, you will need to lodge what you have received in 3 monthly cycles.
+If you agree to this, you can keep the part payments until the whole bond is paid then lodge the bond with NSW Fair Trading in one amount.
+However, if this takes more than 3 months, you will need to lodge what you have received no later than every three months.

 Fair Trading can take you to court or issue fines if you do not follow the bond rules.
 This includes taking more than 4 weeks' rent as a bond or not lodging a bond on time.

-If the name or contact details of the landlord, agent or co-tenants changes during the tenancy, a Change of Shared Tenancy Arrangement or Change of Managing Agent/Owner form will need to be completed and lodged with NSW Fair Trading.
+If the name of the landlord, agent or co-tenants changes during the tenancy, a Change of Shared Tenancy Arrangement or Change of Managing Agent/Owner form will need to be completed and lodged with NSW Fair Trading.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.